pshomov/xray/README.md

 ## History and vision

-The idea for this library came after the course 'Growing real systems guided by tests' here in Reykjavik, Iceland.
+The idea for this library came after the awesome course 'Growing real systems guided by tests' by [Nat Pryce](http://natpryce.com), here in Reykjavik, Iceland.
 The examples were all in Java and there was no similar supporting libraries for .NET.
 This is an attempt at covering that area.

 ## Dependencies